Semilinear clannish algebras arising from surfaces with orbifold points: Colored triangulations of surfaces with orbifold points

+\begin{defi} Let $\surf$ be a surface with marked points and orbifold points, and let $\tau$ be an ideal triangulation of $\surf$. \begin{enumerate}\item An \emph{ideal triangle} of $\tau$ is the topological closure of a connected component of the complement in $\Sigma$ of the union of the arcs in $\tau$. \item An ideal triangle $\triangle$ is \emph{interior} if its intersection with the boundary of $\Sigma$ consists only of (possibly none) marked points.
+Otherwise it will be called \emph{non-interior}. \item An \emph{orbifolded triangle} is an ideal triangle (not necessarily interior) that contains an orbifold point. \end{enumerate} \end{defi}

+We now give a combinatorial description of ideal triangulations in terms of \emph{puzzle-piece decompositions}.
+Consider the three ``puzzle pieces" shown in Figure \ref{Fig:unpunct_puzzle_pieces}.

+Take several pairwise disjoint copies of these pieces, assign an orientation to each of the outer sides of these copies and fix a partial matching on the set of all outer sides of the copies taken, never matching two sides of the same copy.
+Then glue the puzzle pieces along the matched sides, making sure the orientations match.
+Though some partial matchings may not lead to an (ideal triangulation of an) oriented surface, we do have the following.

+\begin{thm} Any ideal triangulation $\tau$ of an oriented surface $\surf$ can be obtained from a suitable partial matching by means of the procedure just described. \end{thm}

+One way to see this is to start with an ideal triangulation $\tau_0$ of $(\Sigma,\mathbb{M},\varnothing)$, add the points in $\mathbb{O}$, say one by one, completing the given ideal triangulation each time a point is added, and then notice that \begin{enumerate} \item $\tau_0$ can be obtained from a puzzle-piece decomposition, say, by \cite[Remark 4.2]{Fomin-Shapiro-Thurston}; \item every time a point from $\mathbb{O}$ is added and the ideal triangulation is completed, the puzzle-piece decomposition can be updated; \item possessing a puzzle-piece decomposition is a property of ideal triangulations which is invariant under flips.
+This can be easily shown through a case by case verification depending on whether the arc to be flipped sits inside a puzzle piece or is an arc shared by two puzzle pieces.
+The verification was carried out exhaustively in \cite[Figures 21 and 22]{GLF2}. \end{enumerate}

+\begin{defi} Any partial matching giving rise to $\tau$ through the procedure just described will be called a \emph{puzzle-piece decomposition} of $\tau$. \end{defi}

-In particular, the possibilities for how a triangle in a triangulation of one of the surfaces in our setting (unpunctured, or once-punctured closed) can look like are limited.
+Theorem \ref{thm:existence-of-puzzle-piece-decomps} will play an essential role in the proof of our main result.
+Notice that the possibilities for how a triangle in a triangulation of one of the surfaces in our setting (unpunctured, or once-punctured closed) can look like are limited.
 More precisely, there are three types of triangles: \begin{itemize} \itemsep 4pt \parskip 0pt \parsep 0pt

 \item \emph{Ordinary triangles}, i.e.\ triangles containing no orbifold points.

 \item \emph{Once orbifolded triangles}, i.e.\ triangles containing exactly one orbifold point. .

 \item \emph{Twice orbifolded triangles}, i.e.\ triangles containing containing exactly two orbifold points. \end{itemize}